Skip to main content

 Stringing crafts

-By two, toddlers can make necklaces and garlands by stringing objects onto yarn or lanyard.
-Stringing beads, cereal or pasta is a fun craft activity that is excellent for fine motor development.
+By two, toddlers can make necklaces and garlands by stringing objects onto yarn or lanyards.
+Stringing beads, cereal, or pasta is a fun craft activity that is excellent for fine motor development.
 Toddlers can string a garland to decorate a porch or deck railing for an upcoming party or just because.
 Kids can make necklaces and bracelets, too.
-Just make sure the beading objects are not choking hazards and never let toddlers nap with their creations.
+Just make sure the beading objects are not choking hazards, and never let toddlers nap with their creations.

 Other fun craft ideas

-A steady supply of these craft items are a perfect pick for toddlers on a summer afternoon
+A steady supply of these craft items is a perfect pick for toddlers on a summer afternoon

 Dawn Miller